TheFlyingPolak/Battleship/README.md

 # Battleship

-This project is, so far, a messy and not-so-efficient text-based implementation of the game Battleships in Java.
+A simple, text-based implementation of the popular game of battleships written in Java.

-Future updates will include improved game mechanics, restructuring of the classes and proper exception handling.